openmultiplayer/web/docs/scripting/callbacks/OnPlayerEnterVehicle.md

 :::tip

 - This callback is called when a player BEGINS to enter a vehicle, not when they HAVE entered it.
 See [OnPlayerStateChange](OnPlayerStateChange).
-- This callback is still called if the player is denied entry to the vehicle (e.g. it is locked or full).
+- This callback is still called if the player is denied entry to a vehicle (e.g. it is locked or full) but only as a passenger.

 :::